sumaiyasalsabil/VRMaze/README.md

 # SETTING UP EEG DEVICE

-If using the OpenBCI Ganglion, you can follow the setup guide here: [OpenBCI Ganglion Setup Guide](https://docs.openbci.com/GettingStarted/Boards/GanglionGS/).
+If using the OpenBCI Ganglion, you can follow the setup guide here: [OpenBCI Ganglion Setup Guide](https://docs.openbci.com/GettingStarted/Boards/GanglionGS/).\
-You won't be needing the OpenBCI GUI for this game but feel free to use it to make sure everything is running smoothly.
+You won't need the OpenBCI GUI for this game, but feel free to use it to ensure the EEG is working.

-Place electrodes as shown in the image (following the 10-20 system).
-As per: https://ieeexplore.ieee.org/document/8914280
+Place electrodes as shown in the image, following the 10-20 system.
+For more information, see the paper on ideal electrode placements for SSVEP [here](https://ieeexplore.ieee.org/document/8914280).

 Ensure EEG device is connected to computer.
 Note the port number.